sbesson/idr0000-lastname-example/README.txt

 idr0000: The example study
 ==========================

-Tab-delimited metadata for IDR studies is defined in a directory starting with the IDR accession number (here:
+The tab-delimited metadata files for each IDR study are kept in a directory starting with the IDR accession number (here:
 0000) followed by the last name (in letters only) of the first author followed by a descriptive term for the study (here: "example").